-The 2019 North American 3 Hockey League (NA3HL) Showcase will take place from December 15-17, 2019 at the Super Rink in Blaine, Minnesota.
-This season marks the 10th straight year the NA3HL will hold a league-wide Showcase, which features some of the best junior talent in the United States.
-The event will be played in cooperation with the sixth NAPHL event of the season, which will take place from December 13-16, 2019, at the Super Rink and includes the NAPHL 16U and 18U All-Star games on Sunday, December 15th.
+The North American 3 Hockey League (NA3HL) is pleased to announce the dates for the 2021 NA3HL Showcase, which will take place from December 20-22, 2021, at the Super Rink in Blaine, Minnesota.
+This season marks the 11thyear the NA3HL will hold a league-wide Showcase, which features some of the best junior talent in the United States.
+The event will be played in cooperation with the seventh NAPHL event of the season, which will take place from December 17-20, 2021, at the Super Rink and includes the NAPHL 16U and 18U All-Star games on Sunday, December 19th.

 All NA3HL teams will play three regular-season games at the Showcase, which is annually one of the most well-attended and scouted events of the entire season for the league, attracting college and junior scouts alike.
 The NA3HL Showcase brings every NA3HL team under one roof, which allows scouts to see all the great talent the league has to offer.
-Not only does the showcase see a large presence of NCAA scouts but NAHL Central Scouting is also in attendance, furthering the chances for players to earn a call up to the NAHL.
+Not only does the showcase see a large presence of NCAA and ACHA scouts, but all of the NAHL teams in attendance, furthering the chances for players to earn a call up to the NAHL.

-The NA3HL is in its 10th anniversary season in 2019-20 and serves as one of the top training grounds in the country by providing the best coaching, exposure and developmental vehicles available for student-athletes in Tier III junior hockey.
+The NA3HL is in its 12th season in 2021-22 and serves as one of the top training grounds in the country by providing the best coaching, exposure and developmental vehicles available for student-athletes in Tier III junior hockey.
 It is one of only two USA Hockey-sanctioned Tier III junior leagues.
-No other league has had more movement and advanced more players onto play in the NAHL than the NA3HL.
-Thanks to additional and enhanced initiatives that were put in place this past season in cooperation with the NAHL, more players from the NA3HL play, practice, and earn NCAA Division I scholarships with the NAHL than any other league.
-To begin the 2019-20 season the NA3HL had over 40+ alumni listed on NAHL rosters.
-Earlier this summer, not only did 26 NA3HL players sign a tender to play in the NAHL for the 2019-20 season, but 26 more players were selected in the 2019 NAHL Draft.
+No other league of its kind has had more movement and advanced more players onto play in the North American Hockey League (NAHL) than the NA3HL.
+Thanks to additional and enhanced initiatives in cooperation with the NAHL put in place several years ago, more players from the NA3HL play, practice, and earn NCAA Division I scholarships with the NAHL than any other league.

-Scouts will receive complimentary admission to the NA3HL Showcase.
+There will be no admission fee for the 2021 NA3HL Showcase.
+Scouts will also receive complimentary admission to the NA3HL Showcase.
 Proper identification and team/league affiliation must be presented at the admission counter in order to receive a scout pass.
 Scout packet includes a pass for entrance into the Super Rink for all three days of the event, access to the scout room, which will include catered food and beverage throughout the event, a tournament program, scout gift, and line charts for each game.

 As an additional element to the program this season, an NCAA education and compliance seminar will be presented to all players, coaches and parents during the NA3HL Showcase.
 This will be the same presentation used in NAHL seminars and the focus will be on differences between NCAA Division I, Division III and ACHA, the breakdown of NCAA I conference landscape, NCAA Initial Eligibility information including important new rules going into effect this season and how future players will be affected, the recruiting process and how to market yourself.